Shrewsbury Town F.C.: Club crest

+Kit suppliers

+Over the years the club has had many different kit suppliers, the most recent being Umbro at the start of the 2021/22 season.
+It marked the return to the famous double diamond after the supplier manufactured the clubs kits during the most successful period in its history, which was from 1973 to 1982.
+From the start of the 2024/25 season, Oxen will become the clubs new technical kit supplier.

 Supporters and rivalries

-The club has many supporters groups from different areas of the nationally and internationally, including locally throughout Shropshire, Wales, Scotland, London and internationally in Italy(where there is a team called Shrewsbury Town in a league in Milan).
-Most recently there is a large supporters group in Portland, Oregon where there are ties with MLS side Portland Timbers.
+The club has many supporters groups from different areas of the nationally and internationally, including locally throughout Shropshire, Wales, Scotland, London and internationally in Italy (where there is a team called Shrewsbury Town in a league in Milan).
+Most recently there is a large supporters group in Portland, Oregon, where there are ties with the MLS side Portland Timbers.
 In 2019, a group named South Stand Flags was set up after the opening of New Meadow's safe standing section in order to "improve atmosphere at home games".
 The group, usually based in block 9 of the South Stand, organise choreography and flag displays.
 Their first fundraiser raised over £1000 which funded the purchase of 50 new flags.
-The group has gained a lot of praise from players and managers, including ex Shrewsbury boss Sam Ricketts.
+The group has gained of praise from players and managers, including the ex-Shrewsbury boss Sam Ricketts.

 An unofficial fanzine and forum named Blue & Amber was introduced in 2005.

 In late 2019 the club started attracting fans from the small Caribbean island nation of Grenada.
 The support stemmed from the club having two Grenada internationals, Aaron Pierre and Omar Beckles, who helped the nation to a six-match unbeaten run in qualifying for the CONCACAF Gold Cup.
 The president of the Grenada Football Association, Cheney Joseph, adopted The Shrews as his team, stating "I have fallen in love with Shrewsbury.
 I'm serious.
 I believe they can become a dream story, a Cinderella story".
 In November 2019, Joseph sent a partnership offer to the club, as well as a formal invitation for Town chairman Roland Wycherley to visit the country.
 On 9 November, Oliver Norburn became the third Town player to be called up by Grenada, whom he qualified for through his paternal grandfather.
-On 26 January 2020, Joseph made his first visit to his adopted club, where he witnessed The Shrews come back from 0–2 down to draw 2–2 with Premier League leaders and European and World champions Liverpool, setting up a replay at Anfield.
+On 26 January 2020, Joseph made his first visit to his adopted club, where he witnessed The Shrews come back from 2–0 down to draw 2–2 with Liverpool.